-Several problems can arise in people who have an uncircumcised penis.
+Several problems involving the penis can arise in people who are not circumcised.
 However, it is possible to avoid most of these issues by practicing good hygiene and safe sex.

 The foreskin is a thin layer of skin covering the head of the penis.
 Circumcision is a surgical procedure to remove the foreskin.
 Some people undergo the procedure for religious or cultural reasons, but it can also be a way to reduce health risks.

 People who are not circumcised and do not take proper care of their foreskin can experience some health-related complications.
 Keep reading to learn more about them.